rl-institut/enetra/README.md

 ```
 to make use of uv tools

+enetra uses shadcn-django for cotton component templates.
+It is not a dependency.
+Instead it can be used to kickstart cotton template creation
+> shadcn_django provides a CLI tool that allows you to initialize and add shadcn-style components to your Django templates.

 ## Tech Stack
 ### Django
 This site make use of the django package ecosystem and uses the following packages.